 6.0 Call Recording

-Incoming and outgoing calls handled by the Inside Travel Group offices in Bristol (UK), Brisbane (Australia) and Boulder (USA) are all recorded.
+Incoming and outgoing calls handled by the Inside Travel Group offices in Bristol (UK), Brisbane (Australia) and Broomfield (USA) are all recorded.
 Calls handled in Nagoya (Japan) are not currently recorded.

 6.1 Why are calls recorded?